brillout/goldpage/readme.md

-## Add CSS pre-processor: PostCSS / Sass / Less / ...
+## CSS pre-processors: PostCSS / Sass / Less / ...

 If there is a [transpilation plugin](#transpilation-plugins) for the CSS pre-processor you want to use, then simply use it.